A Practical Quantum Algorithm for the Schur Transform: Discussion

 \item Our algorithm employs exactly $2\lfloor\log_2(n)\rfloor-1$ ancillary qubits.
 A direct implementation of the BCH algorithm would use $n$ ancillary qubits (although these can be compressed afterwards \cite{bacon07}).
-In this sense we have simplified the BCH qubit algorithm.

 \item For the case of qudits, we provide an explicit asymptotic sequence length that is polynomial in $n$; BCH specify that their algorithm is polynomial in $n$ and $d$ but do not state the exponents.
 However, in many proposed quantum computation architectures, $d$ is a constant with $n$ the only variable.
-In this case, the two algorithms are asymptotically identical (in the sense that both are polynomial).

 \item The main advantage of BCH's qudit algorithm is that it is polynomial in $d$, while our qudit algorithm is exponential in $d$.
 This comes at the cost of constructing the required Clebsch-Gordan coefficients by using a reduced Wigner operator (via the Wigner-Eckart Theorem).